certara/pyDarwin/docs/Example3.rst

-Note again, the use of THETA(paremeter identifier), e.g.,
+Note again, the use of THETA(parameter identifier), e.g.,

 ::